 - A problem with the server.

 In most cases, this error message is a problem that can be resolved in under 15 minutes.
-If you’re unsure about how to fix it or you are uncomfortable with the methods covered in this post, it’s probably better to contact your hosting company or turn to a WordPress support service.
+If you’re unsure how to fix it or are uncomfortable with the methods covered in this post, it’s probably better to contact your hosting company or contact a WordPress support service.
 The last thing you want to do is cause more damage to your database.

-Even with shared hosting, you’ll find that customer support is more than happy to help you resolve this error in almost all cases.
+Even with shared hosting, you’ll find that customer support is happy to help you resolve this error in almost all cases.
 If not, it might be time to look for a different hosting company.

 If you’ve ever experienced problems with your WordPress database, please share in the comments below.